Overview

 Triggers

-Eight conditions a rule can watch for:
+Eight things a rule can wait for:

 Reaches a specific time